OpenDSA/OpenDSA/RST/en/Development/BuffPool.rst

 the file.
 The same concept can also be applied to output, writing one sector to disk while the CPU is writing to a second output buffer in memory.
-Thus, in computers that support double buffering, it pays to have at least two input buffers and two output buffers available.
+Thus, in an operationg system that support double buffering, it pays to have at least two input buffers and two output buffers available.

 Caching information in memory is such a good idea that it is usually extended to multiple buffers.